Last updated 9 April 2014

 While there are many national advocacy organisations for British wildlife, some of the best thinking and practice can be found on the websites of individuals and self-associating groups (sometimes local groups of national organisations) who document and support the wildness of an extraordinary place.
 Sometimes, they are set up to counter an existing group or official organisation that no longer has the best interest at heart for the location because they condone inappropriate or high-handed management.
 Others just have a wholehearted and positive commitment to wild nature and self-willed land.

-Please note - many of the woodland and forest groups are faced with sell-of of England's Public Forest Estate.
+Please note - many of the woodland and forest groups are faced with the transfer of England's Public Forest Estate into what may be an unaccountable trust.

 Against corvid traps - exposing shooting’s vile underbelly